A-135 anti-ballistic missile system: Deployment

 There are at least 68 active launchers of short-range 53T6 endoatmospheric interceptor nuclear armed missiles, 12 or 16 missiles each, deployed at five launch sites.
 These are tested roughly annually at the Sary Shagan test site.
 In addition, 16 retired launchers of long-range 51T6 exoatmospheric interceptor nuclear armed missiles, 8 missiles each, are located at two launch sites.

-Successor
+Successor (A-235)

 The successor system, dubbed 'Samolet-M' (and more recently A-235) will employ a new, conventional, variant of the 53T6 missile to be deployed in the former 51T6 silos.
 The new PRS-1M is a modernized variant of the PRS-1 (53T6) and can use nuclear or conventional warheads.
 It can hit targets at ranges of 350 km and altitudes of 50 km.